rgarciademarina/AI4Devs-design-rgm/LTI-jaa/LTI-jaa.md

 ## Use Cases

+Sure, let's create the use case diagrams using PlantUML.

 ### Use Case 1: Job Posting and Distribution

 **Description:** This use case involves creating job postings within the ATS and distributing them to various job boards and social media platforms.
 The goal is to streamline the process of advertising job openings to attract a large pool of qualified candidates.